orbmis/smart-contract-event-hooks/README.md

 Firing hooks from publisher smart contracts still requires some off-chain impetus.
 To put it another way, somebody has to pull the trigger on the publisher contract, by submitting a transaction to the publisher contract in order to emit the hook event.
 This is how it works today, and this proposal doesn't change that.
 Where it does offer an improvement, is that each subscriber no longer needs its own dedicated off-chain process for monitoring and responding to these events.
 Instead, a single incentivized relayer can subscribe to many different events on behalf of multiple consumer contracts.

-Thanks to innovations such as [web3 webhooks](https://moralis.io/web3-webhooks-the-ultimate-guide-to-blockchain-webhooks/), [web3 actions](https://blog.tenderly.co/new-features-web3-actions-war-rooms-sandbox-debugger-extension/), or [hal.xyz](hal.xyz) creating a relayer is easier than ever.
+Thanks to innovations such as web3 webhooks from Moralis, web3 actions from Tenderly, or hal.xyz creating a relayer is easier than ever.

 Examples of use cases that would benefit from this scheme include:

 ### Collateralised lending protocols

-For example, Maker uses the [medianizer](https://docs.makerdao.com/smart-contract-modules/oracle-module/median-detailed-documentation) smart contract which maintains a whitelist of price feed contracts which are allowed to post price updates.
+For example, Maker uses the "medianizer" smart contract which maintains a whitelist of price feed contracts which are allowed to post price updates.
 Every time a new price update is received, the median of all feed prices is re-computed and the medianized value is updated.
 In this case, the medianizer smart contract could fire a hook event that would allow subscriber contracts to decide to re-collateralize their positions.

 ### Automated market makers